cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

 === "Blueprint"
 	{{ bp_img_dir('Delete Dir') }}

+!!! tip
+	`DeleteDir` returns a NoOp if the directory does not exist, so we can safely use `DeleteDir` without checking for directory existence just check the result's `IsOk` to ensure that the directory does not exist.

 ### Copying Directories
-To copy the directory a CakeDir represents to another location on the filesystem, use `CopyDir`, which takes a CakePath argument that represents the destination directory for the copied directory:
+To copy a CakeDir's directory to another location on the filesystem, use `CopyDir`, which takes a CakePath argument specifying where the source directory should be copied:
 === "C++"

     ```c++ hl_lines="5"
-    FCakeDir DirectoryGame{ FCakePath{TEXTVIEW("X:/game")} };
+	FCakeDir DirectoryGame{ TEXTVIEW("X:/game") };

 	FCakePath PathDestDir{ TEXT("Z:/archive/") };

 	if (!DirectoryGame.CopyDir(PathDestDir))
 	{
-        UE_LOG(LogTemp, Error, TEXT("Failed copying game directory to archives!"))
+		UE_LOG(LogTemp, Error, TEXT("Failed copying game directory to archives!"));
 	}
     ```

 	--8<-- "ad-settings-copyitem.md"